 “This is Officer Brady.
 Who’s calling?”

 “Curt Fischer.
-Uh, you were at my house when my stepfather beat up on me.”
+Uh, you were at my house when my stepfather beat up on me and then you saw me in the hospital.”

 “Yes, Curt, I remember.
 How are you feeling?”